boxyhq/jackson/README.md

 #### Database

 To get up and running, we have a [docker-compose setup](_dev/docker-compose.yml) that will spawn all the supported databases.
 Ensure that the docker daemon is running on your machine and then run: `npm run dev-dbs`.
-In case you need a fresh start, destroy the docker containers using : `npm run dev-dbs-destroy` and run `npm run dev-dbs`.
+In case you need a fresh start, destroy the docker containers using: `npm run dev-dbs-destroy` and run: `npm run dev-dbs`.

 #### Development server